 Both Sides also agreed to enhance their cooperation in the framework of the Commission for Europe of the World Tourism Organization (UNWTO).

-The Czech side further requested for the Georgian side to provide a current contact person responsible for the field of Tourism at the Ministry of Economy and Sustainable Development of Georgia for future reference.

 Both Sides deemed appropriate to share information and best practices regarding the development of tourism and promotion of specific tourist products in Georgia and Czech Republic.

+Both Sides expressed their interest to exchange contact information of the leading tourist companies and tourism associations of the countries, to be consequently conveyed to the counterpart companies based in both states for establishment of business relations.

+Both Sides stressed the importance of connectivity between the two countries and reiterated their willingness to cooperate on further improving air connectivity between Georgia and Czech Republic.

 7. Transport and Infrastructure